Landslide susceptibility

 What do I need to include with my planning permit application if my land is covered by an EMO?

-If you want to construct a building or carry out works and need a planning permit under an EMO, it’s likely you’ll need to provide a landslide risk assessment report from a suitably qualified and experienced geotechnical engineer or engineering geologist.
+If you want to construct a building or carry out works and need a planning permit under an EMO, it’s likely that you will need to engage a suitably qualified and experienced geotechnical engineer or engineering geologist, who will inform the documentation requirements.

-A landslide risk assessment is specific to your land and ensures risks are properly identified and managed for the particular ground and slope conditions of your property (which vary widely across the Shire) and the type of development or works you want to do, including the amount of vegetation you may propose to remove.
+A landslide risk assessment (LRA) report will be required in many instances.
+The LRA will be specific to your land and will ensure risks are properly identified and managed for the particular ground and slope conditions of your property (which vary widely across the Shire) and the type of development or works you want to do, including the amount of vegetation you may propose to remove.

-Some minor works may not require a full landslide risk assessment.
-It is best to engage a suitably qualified and experienced geotechnical engineer or engineering geologist.
+Some minor works may not require a full landslide risk assessment, but this must be guided by a suitably qualified and experienced geotechnical engineer or engineering geologist.

 How can I find out more information about whether my land is susceptible to landslides?

 You can use the online Planning mapping tool to check the susceptibility of your land.
-Please note that susceptibility mapping is not a substitute for site-specific investigations and risk assessments.
+Please note that susceptibility mapping is not a substitute for site-specific investigations and risk assessment as required under an EMO when most types of development are proposed).

-• Registered Professional Engineer, Victoria (meaning a person who is registered under Part 2 of the Victorian Professional Engineers Registration Act 2019), or
+• Registered Professional Engineer, Victoria (meaning a person who is registered under Part 2 of the Victorian Professional Engineers Registration Act 2019)

 What can I do to reduce landslide risk on my property?